blues/app-accelerators/indoor-floor-level-tracker/web-app/README.md

 IDE.

-From there, complete the [Web Application Development Overview](https://github.com/blues/nifty-fifty/wiki/Web-Application-Development-Overview/_edit), which walks you through installing all of the web app’s dependencies, setting up a Notehub route, creating a database, and running the application.
+From there, complete the [Web Application Development Overview](https://github.com/blues/nifty-fifty/wiki/Web-Application-Development-Overview/_edit), which walks you through installing all of the web app’s dependencies and running the application.

 When you’re done, there’s one additional web environment variable you’ll need to add for the Indoor Floor-Level Tracker to work.
 To do so, open your web app’s